cameronlxu/Leetcode-Tracker/README.md

 The main focus is allowing the users to input the link of the completed problem and the bot will store that information in a database which can be viewed at a later time.
 With this, users will to see their current progress - whether a statistical overview or a full view list of all the problems he/she has completed separated by category & chronological order.
 Lastly to "game-ify" their experience, there is a ranking system that compares against the Total/Easy/Medium/Hard problem count completed amongst all users.

-On the technical side, the discord bot uses JavaScript on the front end to interact with the user and the code is hosted on [glitch](https://glitch.com).
+On the technical side, the discord bot uses JavaScript on the front end to interact with the user and the code is hosted on [Oracle Cloud Infrastructure Compute Service](https://docs.oracle.com/en-us/iaas/Content/Compute/Concepts/computeoverview.htm) through a Virtual Machine.
 The backend is entirely made up of [Amazon Web Services](https://aws.amazon.com), more specifically [API Gateway](https://aws.amazon.com/api-gateway/?nc2=type_a), [Lambda](https://aws.amazon.com/lambda/?nc2=type_a), & [DynamoDB](https://aws.amazon.com/dynamodb/?nc2=type_a).
 The bot makes API calls to either create, update, or retrieve data hosted in the NoSQL database.

 ### Current Requirements
 - [x] User can create an account one time